 e.
 Income tax assessment

-The income tax returns of the Company through 2018 and its subsidiaries have been examined by the tax authorities.
+The income tax returns of the Company through 2020 have been examined by the tax authorities.
 And the income tax returns of the Company's subsidiaries through 2019 have been examined by the tax authorities.

 29. EARNING PER SHARE